top of page

 • Changes that may be causing you to have loose teeth or ill-fitting dentures.

 Gum biopsies are often used along with X-Rays, CT scans, and MRI scans.
-When you receive a gum biopsy, Dr. Andrew Zerbinopoulo will sterilize the gum tissue and then spray or inject local anesthesia to numb the area.
+When you receive a gum biopsy, Dr. Hanna Mularkey will sterilize the gum tissue and then spray or inject local anesthesia to numb the area.
 After your biopsy, like all dental procedures, the numbness in your gums will wear off and you can resume your normal activities.
 Your biopsy site may be sore for a few days, and we may ask that you avoid brushing around the site for a few days.

 Biopsy